civitas-cerebrum/element-repository/README.md

 ```

 **Peer Dependencies:**
-This package requires `@playwright/test` or `playwright` to be installed in your project.
+For web testing, install `@playwright/test` or `playwright`.
 For mobile/platform testing, `webdriverio` is included as a dependency.

 ## 🚀 What is it good for?

 * **Zero Hardcoded Selectors:** Keep your Page Objects and Step Definitions completely free of complex DOM queries.
 * **Platform-Agnostic Element API:** A unified `Element` interface with interaction, state, extraction, querying, and waiting methods that work identically across Playwright and WebDriverIO.
-* **Dynamic Parsing:** Automatically converts your JSON configuration into native Playwright CSS, XPath, ID, Text, Test ID, Role, Placeholder, or Label selectors.
+* **Dynamic Parsing:** Automatically converts your JSON configuration into platform-native selectors — CSS, XPath, ID, Text, Test ID, Role, Placeholder, and Label for web; Accessibility ID, UIAutomator, Predicate, Class Chain, and more for mobile.
 * **Smart Locators:** Built-in methods for handling arrays, randomized element selection (great for catalog/PLP testing), text-filtering, attribute-filtering, and visibility checks.
-* **Soft Waiting:** Seamlessly waits for elements to attach and become visible before returning a locator to prevent flake.
+* **Soft Waiting:** Seamlessly waits for elements to attach and become visible before returning them to prevent flake.

 ## 🏗️ Configuration